amsaravi/laravel-docker/README.md

 cd laravel-docker
 docker-compose up
 ```
-you can comment in secrets in docker-compose file
+You can comment in secrets in docker-compose file.

 ## Nginx config
 Nginx docker configuration is instructed in the base tuturial at https://www.digitalocean.com/community/tutorials/how-to-containerize-a-laravel-application-for-development-with-docker-compose-on-ubuntu-18-04.